 Among the aquarium’s best attractions are the touch tanks where you can pet a jellyfish (if you aren’t squeamish), and the Splash Pad area, a 2-acre outdoor space with dump buckets, geysers, and spray zones.

-Conveniently sign up for general admission through CityPass right here.
+Conveniently sign up for general admission through CityPass right here if you want full access to the Florida Aquarium before you arrive.

 As one of North America’s largest zoos, Busch Gardens is the place to be for all animal lovers.
 Here, you’ll see over 200 species thrive in state-of-the-art naturalistic exhibits designed to replicate the African environment.